-The strategy part combines creative words and keywords (SEO) to deliver a message that gets your audience to do something.
+The strategy part is combining creative words and keywords (SEO) to deliver a message that gets your audience to do something.

 Creative words deliver your message to humans.

-Keywords deliver your message to search bots (also called crawlers or the algorithm).
+Keywords deliver your message to search bots (also known as crawlers or the algorithm).

 Both of these types of words must be high-quality.
 Solid keyword research determines your ranking factor.
 And creativity hooks searchers into picking your link.